willmeyers/another-pynt/README.md

 custom protocols in applications.
 This project is still underdevelopment, however, building applications is still very possible with this current build.

+Apynt adopts Flask's `@app.route()` decorator syntax style in order to create client/server message receive callbacks.
+This tool is designed for ease of use and tries to provide easy integration in existing applications.

 ## Demos
 ### Chat application
 ![img](demo/chat.gif)